apolson8/dsr_outside/README.md

   i) During video review you collect measurements from the transect line that are converted within the Eventmeasure software from a radial measurement (distance measurement from ROV point of view) to a perpendicular measurement (distance measurement from ROV side view).

 ### Survey Data
-Survey data consists of multiple tables that will need to be summarized and joined.
+Survey data consists of multiple tables that will need to be tidied, summarized, and joined.
 You will be working with 3 main tables in order to produce a valid density estimate which consist of:

 **1. ROV Navigation Table**